 The information gathering usually takes twenty to thirty minutes.
 For clients who use the online counseling tool, a solution is presented based on the information provided.
 For clients speaking with a counselor on the telephone, the debt relief options are described in detail.
 Possible solutions include a Debt Management Program (DMP), bankruptcy, or further counseling.

 Certified Financial Counselors at InCharge offer those options, plus referrals to other services (like those offering student loan solutions, mortgage counseling, etc), if that serves the client’s best interests.
+Read more about what happens during credit counseling.

-Choosing a Credit Counseling Agency is similar to choosing a home or automobile.
+Choosing a credit counseling agency is similar to choosing a home or automobile.
 It pays to do research and seek advice from trusted sources, before making a final decision.

 There are many places to go for credit counseling – non-profit agencies, credit unions, for-profit agencies, religious organizations, military family service centers – but not everyone involved in those organizations is qualified for this very important job.